 If you are looking for a compromise, working from home could be the solution you need.
 You will be able to take more regular breaks and won’t be infecting everyone else but also won’t have the stress of returning to a mountain of work.

 The vast majority of workers will experience a bereavement during their career and unfortunately, lots of workplaces don’t have a clear employee bereavement leave guide to help you through this difficult time.

 Your priority at this time is to return to a normal life, and this means that though your work/life balance will be off kilter for a short while, you will gradually restore it in your own time.

 With the imbalance between work and life, many mental health issues are increasingly common and one in four of us will be affected by mental ill health during our lifetimes.

 It is important that if you feel that you could be suffering with mental ill health that you tell someone about it.
 A close friend or family member is often the first port of call and they will be able to listen to your concerns and help you to decide what to do next.

-It might be that you have a short term issue that can be resolved quickly and may not have any lasting effects, but you should also consider whether you feel that your mental health is being affected long term and if you feel that you are losing control of the situation.
+For more serious issues, you must consult with a doctor to see what changes can be made to help you cope.
 Working is a fundamental aspect of most of our lives, but it is by no means the whole.
 Knowing how you can balance work and life, especially at these difficult times is paramount in feeling secure in your work as well as getting the help you need.
 Give yourself the time you need to be the best you can be at work and succeed on your own terms – this is what the work/life balance should really be about.